Oregon Conservation Center

 A Sustainable Approach

 To realize its focus on energy efficiency, conservation, building innovation, and sustainable forestry, the building sourced regionally harvested and locally manufactured materials including Oregon juniper, Cross Laminated Timber (CLT), cedar, boulders, river rock, and weathering steel.
-The new Vernier Community Room is the first project to use 100% Oregon fabricated Forest Stewardship Council certified CLT and glue laminated beams.

 Many landscape elements such as plantings, boulders, river rock and timber used for decking were sourced from TNC's regional conservation projects, providing an opportunity for staff and visitors to truly connect with our efforts throughout the Pacific Northwest.
 In addition, the incorporation of advanced storm water storage and a 25kW solar array demonstrate our commitment to urban sustainability while reducing our impact and energy dependency.